 The impractical assumptions of ‘No Change in Capital Structure’ has rare possibilities of prevailing all the time.
 It suggests the same capital structure for new projects.
 There are two possibilities for funding the project in this way.

-- First is to fund it with the retained earnings.
-In this case, it would be reasonably correct to assume that the new project is funded with same capital structure.
+- The first is to fund it with the retained earnings.
+In this case, it would be reasonably correct to assume that the new project is funded with the same capital structure.
 The limitation here is of availability of free cash with the company.
 Even if the free cash is available, it will put a cap on the size of the investment.
 Suppose, the new project requires, $100 million, the company has only $70 million.
 What to do for the remaining $30 million?

 The remedy to this problem is that the target capital structure should be taken into consideration and not the existing. and therefore, the calculation of WACC should be adjusted accordingly.

 The impractical assumptions of ‘No Change in Risk Profile of New Projects again has its inbuilt drawbacks.
 The risk is a very wide term and is affected by a big list of factors.
 Under that situation, assuming no change in the risk profile of new projects would be very unrealistic.
 Let us assume two situations: